 St. Peter and St. Paul eventually died for the cause of Christ as martyrs.
 St. Francis of Assisi lived a radically ascetic life in which he suffered greatly, and experienced the ecstasy of the divine through cruciform love.
 If the Nazi death camps could not shake the faith of St. Maximilian Kolbe or St. Teresa Benedicta of the Cross, what do we have to fear right here and now in our own culture?

 Simply stated, there should be no argument produced by an atheist that would move us to turn from our Lord, because there are no arguments any atheist could offer that are not ultimately refutable.
 Indeed, to imagine an argument that could dethrone the Lord of Glory is unfathomable.
+The security of experiencing the divine, and the theological end which reasons seeks its completion, guarantees the certainty of truth revealed by Almighty God.

 If we have truly encountered Christ, then his revelation ought to be what shapes our entire life, including the life of the mind.
 Philosophy, then, is put in the proper context as the handmaiden to theology, which means reason serves in a ministerial capacity to theology, and never a magisterial role in judgment over revelation.